-Blockchain technology, as we know it, has been disrupting industries with the immense potential it has and the use cases it provides.
+Blockchain technology has been disrupting industries with the immense potential it has and the use cases it provides.
 However, banks have only recently started to embrace this disruptive technology.
 The technology proves to be great for the banking system due to the transparency, decentralization, and security features of blockchain.
-Blockchain eliminates the chances of fraudulent transactions and errors, thereby, strengthening the security of the system.
+The Blockchain impact on Banks in 2020 will eliminate the chances of fraudulent transactions and errors, thereby, strengthening the security of the system.

 - Programmability – Through smart contracts, blockchain facilitates the automation of agreements and business processes.